zhuoyachen526/CS410Project_WestCoast/README.md

 # Code Documentation

 **Part 1: Spotify Music Extraction**

+*Code 1: spotify_api.py*

+Function: This code is to 1) extract list of songs and artists' names into a csv file by using Spotify account token to call the Spotify develper tool API, 2) to call MusicMatch api to pull lyrics of each song and add them to the list.
+The logic is as follows:

 1. find your user id
 go to the spotify profile webpage and check the webpage address. https://open.spotify.com/user/****